-On a field exercise there are a lot of small decisions that get made making an exercise less physically demanding, be a voice on the aggressive side of that scale.
-The greatest advantages of a weekend exercise is it can be intense because rest will come soon.
+On a field exercise, there are a lot of small decisions that get made making an exercise less physically demanding, be a voice on the aggressive side of that scale.
+The greatest advantage of a weekend exercise is it can be intense because rest will come soon.

 There is a fine line between screwing with the troops and leaning hard on them.
 Find that line and set up camp, it will serve your soldiers in the long run.

 Hopefully, some of this insight is useful to those in a leadership position and junior leaders developing their leadership style.
 Never treat your soldiers as though reservists are part-time soldiers.
 In order to be successful in their career, they will invest hours of personal time on administration, studying skills and if you have done your job properly working on their fitness.
 We have to use “big boy rules”, help the troops understand how to be successful.
 Make the opportunities to hold them accountable and smoke them in-field training.
 It takes a self-motivated professional mentality to be successful as a reservist, help your troops understand what that means and set them up for success.